 - Northfield Campus : D Building security vestibule (off Happ Road)

-The screening program has several goals, including:
+New Trier's COVID-19 screening program has several goals, including:

 - Reducing school closures and quarantines and allowing for more in-person instruction.